pantaluna/esp32_jsnsr04t_oled_mosfet_using_lib/components/mjd_ssd1306/README.md

 This is a component for the ESP-IDF software framework of the ESP32 hardware from Espressif.

-This component is developed for **the popular OLED 128x32 and OLED 128x64 displays which are based on the SSD1306 OLED Driver IC**.
-The **data protocol is I2C** (not SPI).
+This component is developed for **the popular OLED 128x32 and OLED 128x64 display modules which are based on the SSD1306 OLED Driver IC**.
+The **data protocol is I2C** (opposed to SPI).

 **The main purpose is to make it easy to display short debug text messages and status text information on the OLED screen.**